-Safeguarding of children is exceptionally secure throughout the setting.
-All practitioners have an extremely high level of knowledge and understanding of child protection issues and are confident in the procedures to follow should they have a concern about a child in their care.
-Regular training of all practitioners, including the senior management team and the registered provider ensures this level of skill is continuously up to date.
-Arrangements for the recruitment and selection of new practitioners are thorough and robust.
-Wellestablished recruitment and vetting procedures mean that practitioners undergo robust suitability checks and have completed training or are willing to do so.
+Children are safe in the setting as there is an extremely effective and secure entry and exit procedure in place for leaving and collecting children.
+Safeguarding of children is exceptional throughout the setting.
+All practitioners have high level of knowledge and understanding of child protection issues and are confident in the procedures to follow should they have a concern about a child in their care.
+Regular training of all staff, including the senior management team and the registered provider ensures this level of skill is continuously up to date.
+Arrangements for the recruitment and selection of new staff members are thorough and robust.
+Well-established recruitment and vetting procedures mean that practitioners undergo robust suitability checks and have completed training and are supported to gain further qualifications.
 All practitioners complete a thorough induction process to help them understand their roles and responsibilities.
-A broad range of monitoring and performance management tools help managers to effectively support practitioners.
+A broad range of monitoring and performance management tools help managers effectively support staff.
 As a result, any practice or training issues are quickly identified and addressed.
-Practitioners speak in glowing terms of the support and mentoring they receive in order to extend their skills and knowledge base of early years education, childcare and development.
+Staff speak in glowing terms of the support and mentoring they receive in order to extend their skills and knowledge base of early years education, childcare and development.
+The systems for evaluating, monitoring and moderating practice are extremely thorough and ensure teaching is consistently of the highest quality.
 In addition, managers and practitioners work incredibly well together and pay high regard to each other's strengths and areas of expertise.
-Therefore, they create a very supportive and positive environment for children to play and learn.
+Therefore, they create an extremely effective, supportive and positive environment for children to play and learn.

 Highly skilled practitioners have formed very strong partnerships with parents who value the service highly.
 Comments from parents are extremely positive.
-They state that they feel fully informed and included in their child's care and learning at all times and benefit from regular verbal and written feedback.
+They state that they feel fully informed and included in their child's care and learning at all times, and benefit from regular verbal and written feedback.
 Parents are invited to attend meetings about their children's progress on a regular basis and to participate in the future development of the setting.
 An extensive range of information is made readily available to parents and they routinely have access to policy updates to keep them informed about current practice.
 The setting has excellent strategies in place and has established effective partnerships with other agencies in order to give consistently high levels of support for individual children.